-Intern: Date of Remediation Hearing: Training Director: Supervisor: Non-supervising psychologis st: Description of concerning be haviors/performance: Competency Domain(s) affect ted: Determination of level of remo ediation action and justific cation: Actions needed by the Intern to correct the unsatisfact ory behavior/performance: Actions needed by the Supervision . , ern in correcting the unsatisfactory behavior/perfo Timeline for correcting the pr oblem: What action will be taken if th e problem is not correcte d by timeline: A copy of this document will be Intern has the right to request a Procedure in the Intern Handbo a review of this action follow the above remediation plan.
-I ag Supervisor.
-My signature beligree/disagree with the abov iewed the above remediation plan ow indicates that I fully understand e remediation plan (please circle mments are REQUIRED if the intern Training Director Sign & Date Supervisor Sign & Date non-supervising Psychologist Intern Sign and Date -
+Intern: Date of Remedia tion Hearing: Training Director: Supervisor: Non-supervising psychologist: Description of concerning behavio rs/performance: Competency Domain(s) affected: Determination of level of remedia tion action and justification: Actions needed by the Intern to co orrect the unsatisfactory behavio r/performance: Actions needed by the Supervisor(behavior/performance: s) to support the Intern in correc cting the unsatisfactory Timeline for correcting the proble m: What action will be taken if the pr oblem is not corrected by timeli ne: A copy of this document will be se nt to the Intern's graduate progi ram.
+Intern has the right to request a Intern Handbook. review of this action following th e Appeals/Grievance Procedure in the l, , have reviewed the e above remediation plan with my Training Director and Supervisor.
+I remediation plan.
+I agree/disagree any, are below (PLEASE NOTE: Cor with the above remediation pla n (please circle one).
+My comments, i Training Director Sign & Date Supervisor Sign & Date Non-Supervising Psychologist Intern Sign and Date